Busy Woman: Composition

 "Busy Woman" is three minutes and six seconds long.
 Carpenter wrote the song with Amy Allen and its producer, Jack Antonoff.
 It was recorded at Sharp Sonics Studios in Los Angeles and Electric Lady Studios in New York City.
 Antonoff plays percussion, bass, synthesizer, sitar, acoustic guitar, electric guitar, drumkit, and drum programming; Carpenter plays percussion; and Bobby Hawk plays violin.
 Antonoff, Jack Manning, Laura Sisk, and Oli Jacobs engineered "Busy Woman" with assistance from Joey Miller and Jozef Caldwell; Ruairi O'Flaherty mastered the song, and Serban Ghenea mixed it with assistance from Bryce Bordone.
-The song is a country, dance-pop, and synth-pop track with elements of pop, yacht rock, disco, and country pop.
+The song is a dance-pop and synth-pop track with elements of pop, yacht rock, disco, country, and country pop.
+Constructed in the verse-chorus form.

 In "Busy Woman," Carpenter humorously addresses the challenges she faces with rejection.
 The song starts with her admitting that, despite usually being calm and rational, she loses all composure when turned down.
 In the first verse, she sings about how rejection feels immoral to her and how it can make her react in an exaggerated and dramatic way.
 She emphasizes that if the subject is interested in her, she will be the ideal partner and be willing to go above and beyond.
 In case the feelings are not reciprocated, she will casually brush it off and act indifferent as she is too busy for anything less than what she deserves.

 In the chorus, Carpenter expresses how she will make herself available if someone wants her, but if not, she would be completely fine and not interested anymore.
 She sings about being able to turn her attention elsewhere.
 In the second verse, Carpenter continues to mock her own flexibility in relationships, offering to adapt to her partner's needs but also jokingly claiming she will dismiss someone as "gay" if they are not attracted to her: "Tantric yoga, baby, namaste / If you don't want me, I'll just deem you gay."

 The song is composed in a key of G major and features a tempo of 117 beats per minute in a common time.